by Jenn Lukens

 In addition, healthcare facilities across the county have adopted the use of evidence-based screening tools and other TIC approaches.
-Some came up with their own strategies: the Lake Family Resource Center developed California Hope to provide ongoing emotional, mental, and day-to-day support for wildfire victims.
+Some came up with their own strategies: the Lake Family Resource Center developed Lake FRC HOPE (formerly California Hope) to provide ongoing emotional, mental, and day-to-day support for wildfire victims.
 Adventist Health Clear Lake established Project Restoration to serve patients with housing needs.
 Lake County Tribal Health uses the Circle of Security to help Native American families and children who have suffered trauma.

 “I don’t know any place in our country that isn’t tackling [trauma] in some way, shape, or form, whether it’s someone who is dealing with the trauma of the fire, or someone who has experienced domestic violence, or someone who has been incarcerated,” said Jen.
 “But in a small, rural community like ours, when you do something, it has the potential to impact the entire community.”

 Another example of a statewide effort that helps rural communities become trauma-informed across all sectors is Elevate Montana, initiated by ChildWise Institute.
 One of their initiatives is Handle With Care, a partnership between local law enforcement and schools.
 Here’s how it works: If a child is found on the scene of a disturbance or crime, police notify the school and report only the child’s name and the words “handle with care.”
 The code respects the child’s privacy while alerting school staff to take action, whether allowing additional time on homework, referring them to the school counselor, or simply being extra sensitive to the child’s emotional state.